vkassingh/AI-Notes-Management-API/README.md

 # Notes Management API

 A simple API for managing notes built using Node.js, Express.js, and MongoDB.
+- Used Google Gemini API to add tags according to note description.

 ## ⚡Features
 - Create, read, update, and delete notes